 Nonprofit Excellence Awards

 Greenlights' Nonprofit Excellence Awards recognize the nonprofits and individuals driving social change through outstanding achievements impacting our communities.
-Selected by an independent panel, 2014 award winners will be celebrated at Greenlights' Party for Good on November 11.
-Nonprofit Executive of the Year and Nonprofit of the Year honorees receive a $2,000 cash grant.
+Selected by an independent panel, 2014 award winners were celebrated at Greenlights' Party for Good on November 11.
+Nonprofit Executive of the Year and Nonprofit of the Year honorees received a $2,000 cash grant.